noodlemctwoodle/homeassistant/.github/wiki/guides/ha-core/HomeAssistant_Monitoting.md

 Further examples can be found in my configuration [here](https://github.com/noodlemctwoodle/homeassistant/blob/515880839aec18d3081431d9cf037985da848645/packages/ha-core/areas/cabinet/devices/home_assistant/ha_monitor.yaml#L4)

-The rest sensor may throw errors on startup if Homeassistant can’t pull the data on startup.
+The rest sensor may throw errors on startup if Home Assistant can’t pull the data on startup.
 I just ignore these as the sensor will continue to try to update and usually does on the second try.

 ### Switch Template